DIY Pok�ball Bath Bomb: Expert Pok�mon Craft Tutorial

 Black bath bomb mixture moistened to feel like wet sand

-• Next, in the bigger bowl, only add the water until it's the same wet sand consistency.
-(This will stay white so you don't want to add dye to it)
+• In the bigger bowl, only add the water until it's the same wet sand consistency.
+(This will stay white)

 White bath bomb mixture moistened to feel like wet sand